 "The floors need cleaning and the glasses another polish before I open the bar tonight," she said simply, before turning sharply on her heel and disappearing inside the tavern.
-Makino clenched her hands against her sides, biting down on her lip from pointing out that she had polished the glasses only this morning; knowing it was punishment for spending her time 'dallying in unrealistic fantasies whose only purpose was to put silly ideas into the minds of young women'.
-Inhaling deeply through her nose, she trudged dejectedly after her patron, not five minutes without it but already longing for the pages of her novels.
+Makino clenched her hands against her sides, biting down on her lip to keep from pointing out that she'd polished the glasses only this morning, knowing it was punishment for spending her time 'dallying in unrealistic fantasies whose only purpose is to put foolish ideas into the minds of impressionable young women who ought to know better' – she'd heard that lecture enough times to have memorized it, down to the inflections.

-Those 'unrealistic fantasies' sure were a lot more entertaining that what went on in the real world, she mused as she lugged the wooden bucked across the common room, before turning to retrieve the mop.
+At least in my world, she mused as she lugged the wooden bucked across the common room, before turning to retrieve the mop.